 The Reading Comprehension Project, with Research Assistant Salma Kadiri and Co-Investigator Selma Babayiğit.
 Our aim is to examine which skills (e.g., vocabulary, grammar and memory) are most important for reading comprehension in children from diverse home language backgrounds.
 See the Reading Comprehension website for more details.

 I am also interested in how children learn to categorise objects and how adults store and access this knowledge.
-This research is supported by an ESRC studentship to Julia Badger and a research grant from Twycross Zoo Education Department.
+This research has been supported by an ESRC studentship to Julia Badger and a research grant from Twycross Zoo Education Department.

 Kate Swoboda (commenced 2011): The influence of auditory and phonological deficits on reading development; Co-supervised with Caroline Witton.
 See Kate's website for more details.

-Jessica Gilbert (completed 2010): A systematic exploration of perceptual and semantic differences in category-specific object processing using MEG; Co-supervisor Gareth Barnes
+Jessica Gilbert (completed 2010): A systematic exploration of perceptual and semantic differences in category-specific object processing using MEG; Co-supervisor Gareth Barnes.
+Jessica is now a Postdoctoral Associate at the Virginia Tech Carilion Research Institute, see Jessica's website for more details.

 [Click here] to link to papers available to download.
 Please contact me for other reprints.